 - Track 18-2 Combined Therapy by Simultaneously Encapsulated Drugs

 - Track 18-3 Carrier Distribution

-There are numerous biochemical boundaries that can upset effective drug delivery, Major Challenges in Drug Delivery Systems incorporates delivery of ineffectively dissolvable drugs and bioavailability obstacles for inadequately solvent clinical applicants, protein drug delivery, paediatric and geriatric drug delivery.
+There are numerous biochemical boundaries that can upset effective drug delivery, Major Challenges in Drug Delivery Systems incorporates delivery of ineffectively dissolvable drugs and bioavailability obstacles for inadequately solvent clinical applicants, protein drug delivery, pediatric and geriatric drug delivery.
 Self-emulsifying drug delivery system (SEDDS) have unparalleled potential in enhancing oral bioavailability of poorly water-soluble drugs.
 There are a few Novel methodologies in the delivery, Overcoming bioavailability obstacles and Rationale formulation design of poorly soluble drugs.
-There is an expanding interest for for effective and, ideally, non-invasive drug-delivery methods.
+There is an expanding interest for effective and, ideally, non-invasive drug-delivery methods.

 Today, biopharmaceuticals generate global revenues of $163 billion, making up about 20 percent of the pharma market.
 It’s by far the fastest-growing part of the industry: biopharma’s current annual growth rate of more than 8 percent is double that of conventional pharma, and growth is expected to continue at that rate for the foreseeable future.

 - Track 19-1 Iontophoresis

 - Track 19-2 Drug-Receptor Relationships

 - Track 19-3 Intestinal Enzymatic Barriers